If you have any money in the stock market you MUST know this one position size calculator for stocks equation.

 Trading Isn't About Winning and Losing

-Most believe that all you have to do to make money in the market is listen to analyst recommendations or breaking news and they'll be set for life.
+Most believe that all you have to do to make money in the market is listening to analyst recommendations or breaking news and they'll be set for life.

 They couldn't be more wrong!

-When it comes investing and trading 95% of people have no clue what they're doing.
+When it comes to investing and trading 95% of people have no clue what they're doing.